| Finally after a long time I was able to see and also I personally use Vista, the new operating system from Microsoft . |

 Well, after about an hour I will have 7 installed programs, made some updates and rebooted 7-8 times.
 Productivity?
 Nothing more.

 Apart from these "glitches" you may notice that the system seems stable enough even if it is decidedly non-responsive and bright.
-Surely this will be due from the computer not really "powerful", but I do not think so outdated that I could not even manage to peacefully without the frills interface Aero.
+Surely this will be due from the computer not really "powerful", but it does not seem so outdated that I could not even manage to peacefully without the frills interface Aero.

 Yes, yes ... because the version of Vista Home Basic as we know it lacks Aero and therefore should be greatly alleviated.
 I do not imagine the speed that would have this handset with Aero.